Exploring today's technology for tomorrow's possibilities

 Natural language processing has come a long way since the 50s when scientists were first testing out the implications of artificial intelligence and a machine’s ability to understand language.
 With its broad applications and convenient technology, NLP is proving to be a valuable addition to businesses, schools, and health organizations.

-If you use predictive text or if you’ve ever had software catch an embarrassing typo before you hit send or print, you know just how useful this technology can be.
+print, you know just how useful this technology can be.
 And who knows?
 Maybe we’ll finally see a computer pass the Turing Test once and for all.

 Michelle Wilson is a contributing writer for HP® Tech Takes.
 Michelle is a content creation specialist writing for a variety of industries, including tech trends and media news.